Ken Yager

 Kenneth E. Yager (born January 5, 1947) is an American politician currently serving as a Republican state senator in the Tennessee General Assembly.
 He represents Tennessee's 12th Senate district, which is made up of the counties of Campbell, Clay, Fentress, Macon, Morgan, Overton, Pickett, Roane, and Scott.
 Yager is chairman of the Tennessee Senate Republican Caucus.

 Early life and education

 Yager was born on January 5, 1947.
 He received a B.A. from the University of Tennessee at Martin in 1969, a M.S. from the University of Tennessee at Martin in 1972, and a J.D. from the University of Memphis in 1977.

-Yager went on to work as a teacher in Harriman, serve as the Roane County Attorney, and serve as the Roane County Executive.
+Yager worked as a teacher in Harriman, as the Roane County attorney, and as the Roane County executive.

 Political career

-Yager defeated Becky Ruppe and Christopher Fenner to become the Tennessee State Senator for District 12, and he is currently serving his fifth term.
+Yager defeated Becky Ruppe and Christopher Fenner to become the Tennessee state senator for District 12.
+He is currently serving his fifth term.

 Yager has served on multiple committees throughout his tenure in the Senate.
 He is a current member of the Commerce and Labor Committee; the Finance, Ways and Means Committee; and the Fiscal Review Committee.
 He is also chair of the Tennessee Advisory Commission on Intergovernmental Relations.